stakahama/aprl-kpp-gp/README.md

 Using the same name for the top level directory (e.g., "apinene\_1") for the compounds and simulation directories may be helpful.

-Currently, "apinene\_1", "apinene\_2", etc. should contain runs which vary according to initial gas-phase concentrations and method for deriving photolysis rate constants (technically, the latter can be changed by replacing "photolysis.txt" but currently it is not grouped with input files).
+Currently, "apinene\_1", "apinene\_2", etc. should contain runs which vary according to initial gas-phase concentrations, temperature and method for deriving photolysis rate constants (technically, the latter can be changed by replacing "photolysis.txt" but currently it is not grouped with input files).
+This can be changed if desired.
+This can be modified in kpp\_edit\_initialize.py if desired.
 After generating the gas and total (gas+aerosol) simulation models ({ROOT}.exe), these parameters can be changed for various simulations ("run\_{DDD}/"):

 * The duration and timesteps can be varied in "input.txt".
 * The initial aerosol concentration value ("C<sub>OA</sub>") and integrator (*always "dlsode"*) is also specified in "input.txt".